 Being ignorant of any vehicle defect is not a legally acceptable defence.
 If you claim to be unaware of any failings on you vehicle, it will not reduce your penalty.
 You are responsible for your vehicle and therefore it is expected that you carry out regular safety checks to ensure that your vehicle is safe and roadworthy.
 Don’t bury your head in the sand and just assume that your car is fine!

-If you have been charged with driving a defective vehicle and are facing a penalty we can help you.
+If you have been charged with driving a defective car (vehicle) and are facing a penalty we can help you.
 You case may appear straightforward but can become more complex as it progresses, at Hammond Trotter we are experts in driving defences and have years of experience to help you achieve the best possible outcome.
-Call us and we can start advising you immediately.